Image: Dental Health Services Victoria

 Dental checks can spot the early signs of tooth decay

-Older children should continue to have check-ups.
-Ask your dentist or other oral health professional how often your child should have a dental check-up.
+Make sure older children continue to have check-ups.
+Ask your dentist or other oral health professional how often your child needs to have a dental check-up.

 Chalky teeth and risk for tooth decay

 About one in six children have ‘chalky teeth’.
 This can look like creamy-brown or very white spots (like the colour of chalk), particularly on the molars (back teeth).